-As locals know their local roads best, the Safe Roads Alliance works closely with communities and stakeholders to find solutions that best fit with how they use the road day-to-day, every day.
-The Alliance's philosophy is it's 'their road, not ours.’
+As locals know their local roads best, the Safe Roads Alliance worked closely with communities and stakeholders to find solutions that best fit with how they use the road day-to-day, every day.
+The Alliance's philosophy; it's 'their road, not ours'.

-The safety improvements will make these rural roads more forgiving of human error and reduce the chance of people dying or being seriously injured if they crash.
-Mistakes will still happen, but if these roads and roadsides can be made safer, more people might survive those crashes.
+The safety improvements made rural roads more forgiving of human error and reduced the chance of people dying or being seriously injured if they crash.
+Mistakes will sadly still happen, but the goal was that if these roads and roadsides could be made safer, more people might survive those crashes.

-The Safe Roads Alliance improvements include roadside safety barriers, wide centrelines, improved road signs and markings, rumble strips, wider road shoulders, intersection upgrades, better signage and safe and appropriate speed limits.
+Safe Roads Alliance improvements included roadside safety barriers, wide centrelines, improved road signs and markings, rumble strips, wider road shoulders, intersection upgrades, better signage and safe and appropriate speed limits.